 ”Addiction is any repeated behaviour, substance-related or not, in which a person feels compelled to persist, regardless of its negative impact on his life and the lives of others.
 Compulsion, impaired control, persistence, irritability, relapse and craving are hallmarks of an addiction.”

 ”If you are in doubt whether you are addicted – ask yourself one simple question: Given the harm you’re doing to yourself and others – are you willing to stop?
 If not, you’re addicted.
-And if you unable to renounce the behaviour or to keep your pledge when you do, you’re addicted.” – Gabor Maté, In the Realm of Hungry Ghosts
+And if you are unable to renounce the behaviour or to keep your pledge when you do, you’re addicted.” – Gabor Maté, In the Realm of Hungry Ghosts.

 Substance Addiction vs Process Addiction

-Addictions do not only include physical things we consume, such as drugs or alcohol, but may include virtually anything, such abstract things as gambling to seemingly harmless products, such as chocolate – in other words, addiction may refer to a substance dependence (e.g. drug addiction) or behavioural addiction (e.g. gambling addiction)
+Addictions do not only include physical things we consume, such as drugs or alcohol but may include virtually anything, such abstract things as gambling to seemingly harmless products, such as chocolate – in other words, addiction may refer to a substance dependence (e.g. drug addiction) or behavioural addiction (e.g. gambling addiction)

 Process Addiction is a relatively new way of describing an addiction to an activity, or a process, that does not involve taking brain-affecting substances such as cannabis, alcohol, cigarettes or hard drugs.
-The term Process Addiction covers addictions such as over-eating, compulsive shopping, the compulsive need for sex (sex addiction), or porn (porn addiction), compulsive gambling (gambling addiction), or compulsive computer game playing (computer game addiction).
+The term Process Addiction covers addictions such as over-eating, compulsive shopping, the obsessive need for sex (sex addiction), or porn (porn addiction), compulsive gambling (gambling addiction), or compulsive computer game playing (computer game addiction).
 Although Substance Addiction and Process Addiction describe two types of addiction, they are similar in many ways.

 Both types of addiction cause similar harm to a person’s social and emotional life, and the lives of those around them.